ngns-io/baxfer/README.md

 Note: Make sure your B2 bucket is created before running baxfer.
 You can create a bucket through the Backblaze B2 web interface or using their CLI tool.

-When using Backblaze B2, baxfer will automatically use the correct endpoint for B2's S3-compatible API.
-You don't need to specify a region for B2 buckets.
+When using Backblaze B2 with the b2s3 provider, baxfer will automatically use the correct endpoint for B2's S3-compatible API.
+Please note that the region can be specified in three ways, in order of precedence:
+1. Command line flag: `--region` or `-r`
+2. Environment variable: `AWS_REGION`
+3. Default value: "us-west-002" for b2s3

 Remember to keep your B2 credentials secure and never commit them to version control.
 Using environment variables as shown above is a safe way to provide these credentials to baxfer.